FanatiQS/VerbalEyes-Scroll-Controller/src/README.md

 * Type `uint8_t` is the same as `unsigned char` on most systems.

 #### Logging
-TODO!!
+Logging functions are related to printing the logs.

 ###### Log
 ```c
 void verbaleyes_log(const char* msg, size_t len)
 ```
-* Logs messages about what is going on and is the only way to know that is going wrong when something happens.
+* Logs messages about what is going on and is the best way to know that is going on in the internals.
 * The message is a null terminated character array that can include any character sent to the configuration through the `verbaleyes_configure` function.
 * The `len` arguments is not required to be used.
 * Messages do not always end with newline, so if something like printf is used that buffers messages up to newlines, it needs to be flushed for some messages to not be very delayed, like progress bars and configuration.